ebzzry/ebzzry.github.io/src/conkeror-bookmarks.md

 }
 ```

-## Conkeror Commands
+## Conkeror commands

-Let's now create interactive commands for Conkeror, for generating and
+Let’s now create interactive commands for Conkeror, for generating and
 viewing the bookmarks.
 Open your `~/.conkerorrc` file, then put the
 following: